craigmox/cetonproxy/README.md

 # Broken
 - I do not have a way to test ClearQAM channels, DVB tuning, or many other scenarios that the InfiniTV supports, so they likely won't work "out of the box".
 I am in USA on Comcast, so I can't say it will work on anything else.
-- If there is interest in a Linux/Android/OSX version, let me know, and I can try to put time into it.

 # FAQ